 Omega-3 fatty acids

 Omega-3 fatty acids are known to decrease inflammatory mediators associated with joint disease.
-In addition, several recent studies have supported the use omega-3 in dogs with osteoarthritis, showing improvements in lameness.
-Supplements are usually in either cod liver oil or pure omega-3 oil.
+Several recent studies have supported the use omega-3 in dogs with osteoarthritis, showing improvements in lameness.
+Supplements are usually made from either cod liver oil or pure omega-3 oil.

 Omega-3 supplements are obtained from the flesh of oily fish like sardines rather than just from the fish’s liver.
 Therefore, good-quality omega-3 oil is a much better source of omega-3 than fish liver oils, as oils sourced from the flesh are purified and do not contain any contaminants.